BurntSushi/blog/content/post/transducers.md

 are allocating a dynamically growable vector of elements before constructing the set, which is typically not advisable on large data.

-The same trick works for maps:
+The same trick works for maps, which takes a sequence of tuples (keys and values) instead of a sequence of byte strings (keys):

 {{< code-rust "build-map-shortcut" >}}
 use fst::Map;